Skip to Content

 Durham Region has some great cities and towns, including Port Perry, which we’ll discuss later in this post regarding ice fishing.

-Lakeridge Ski Resort is about an hour from Toronto, just north of Whitby, making it a great family day trip destination.
-Lakeridge also has a large tubing park which is always fun.
+Lakeridge Ski Resort is about an hour from Toronto, just north of Whitby, making it another great family day trip destination.
+Lakeridge also has a large tubing park.

 Skate the Rideau Canal, The RiverOak Trail and The Bentway

-While there are many skating rinks around, one of the best things to do in Ontario in winter is explore an outdoor skating trail or frozen lake.
+While there are many nicely groomed indoor skating rinks and arenas around, one of the best things to do in Ontario in winter is explore an outdoor skating trail or frozen lake.

-From the little man-made ice skating loop located under the Gardner Express Way, beside Fort York, called The Bentway, in downtown Toronto.
-To the Rideau Canal, which is a UNESCO World Heritage Site and the world’s largest naturally frozen skating trail that runs through Ottawa.
+Some great places to lace up your skates include the little man-made ice-skating loop located under the Gardner Express Way beside Fort York, called The Bentway, in downtown Toronto and the Rideau Canal, which runs through Ottawa.
+It is a UNESCO World Heritage Site and the world’s largest naturally frozen skating trail.

-Ontario is filled with frozen lakes and ponds that are perfect for skating fun when the ice is thick enough.
-The RiverOak trail and Arrowhead Provincial Park are popular places to follow a skating trail through a beautiful forested area.
+Ontario is filled with frozen lakes and ponds, perfect for skating fun when the ice is thick enough.
+RiverOak Trail and Arrowhead Provincial Park are popular places to follow a skating trail through a beautiful, forested area.
+During Arrowhead Provincial Park’s Fire and Ice Nights, the skating trail is lined with hundreds of lit tiki torches, creating a magical atmosphere.

 Hiking & Snowshoeing In Ontario

-The Windy Lake and Killarney Provincial Parks have some of the best snowshoe trails for hiking through forests blanketed in snow.
+Windy Lake Provincial Park, MacGregor Point Provincial Park, and Killarney Provincial Park have some of the best snowshoe trails for hiking through forests blanketed in snow.
 For an ethereal experience, strap on your lightweight snowshoes and explore an ice cave.

 Wye Marsh Conservation Area

 For $65 per person (minimum 3, maximum 6 people), the Snowshoe Eco Tour will allow you to experience areas of the Wye Marsh that are not open to the general public.
-This 3-hour, the 4-kilometre trek includes snowshoeing lessons and like snack break with hot chocolate and tea along the route.
+This 3-hour, 4-kilometre trek includes snowshoeing lessons and a light snack break with hot chocolate and tea along the route.

-Visitors will learn the many mysteries that animal tracks & signs present.
-Plus, hungry chickadees that like to eat right out of your hand.
+Visitors will learn the many mysteries that animal tracks and signs present.
+Plus, you will likely encounter hungry chickadees that like to eat right out of your hand.

 Ball’s Falls